Interior Design Content Writing: 4 Essential Blog Types To Boost Sales

 The more you brainstorm ideas, the more your creativity will flow.

 Falling anywhere between 1,400 and 2,500 words, as a guide, long-form SEO blogs provide an opportunity for in-depth analysis of your specialist area.
-Thorough research adds both context and value, scoring highly with search engines.
+Exploring a subject in greater detail adds both authority and value, scoring highly with search engines.
 Content should be well structured, easily digestible and engaging.

 Write in a style that keeps readers interested!

-Including relevant backlinks from authoritative sources improves ranking and adds credibility.
-Long-form articles, by their nature, allow for more keywords, increasing their chances of visibility.
+Including links to popular blogs from authoritative sources improves ranking and adds credibility.
+Long-form articles, by their nature, provide room for more keywords, increasing their chances of visibility.
 Keywords should be seamlessly blended to enable content to flow naturally.
-Cramming in multiple keywords to buck the system is a sure way to fail.
+Cramming in multiple keywords to influence the algorithm is a sure way to fail.
 It can sound clunky, disrupt the flow and lead to penalisation.
-Long-form blogs provide an opportunity to fully explore the topic in detail, adding literary engagement, or light entertainment, to make them more memorable and interesting.
-Encouraging the reader to stay on the page longer rather than bouncing from one URL to another is a win-win for SEO, value and resource and may encourage page bookmarking for future reference for particularly helpful content.
+Long-form blogs provide an opportunity to fully explore the topic in detail, adding stories or light entertainment, to make them memorable and interesting.
+Encouraging the reader to stay on the page longer rather than bouncing from one URL to another shows Google that your page is useful and worthy of promotion and can lead to sharing and bookmarking for future reference.

-But the real gold lies in the super blogs (between approximately 2000 and 3000 words) in length.
+But the real gold lies in the super blogs (approx. 2000 to 3000 words) in length.

 Their impact has been widely recognised in 2024, prompting business owners to switch it up a little.
-When deciding if it’s better to write many short or fewer long articles, consider diversifying by adding lengthier articles to the mix.
+Should you write many short or fewer long articles?
+It pays to diversify and add some lengthier articles to the mix.
+Your online content has the potential to be viewed by millions of customers across the globe.

-Despite their arduous length, well-labelled subtitles and frequently asked questions, make it easier to skim the information, increasing their chances of download.
-Include a table-of-contents with relevant links for easy reference.
-Far from deterring busy readers, they provide a valuable and coveted source of information that encourages saving.
+Despite their arduous length, well-labelled sub-headings and frequently asked questions, make it easier to skim information, increasing their chances of download.
+Adding a table-of-contents with relevant links for easy reference helps too.
+Far from deterring busy readers, they provide a valuable and coveted resource that encourages saving.

-Why Business Blogs are Perfect for Interior Design Marketing
+Why Business Blogs Work Well for Interior Design Content

 This is an opportunity to turn the spotlight on you, your products and services.
 A chance for clients to find out more about your brand including inspirational backstories of how you started the business, your philosophy and values and what truly sets you apart from the competition.
 Showcase design products and materials in greater detail, explore the quality of the manufacturing process or discuss your sustainable credentials with pride.
-Falling, as a guide, anywhere between 1200 and 1800 words, business blogs can bring your brand to life and should form an integral part of your interior design marketing.
+Falling, as a guide, anywhere between 1200 and 1800 words, business blogs can bring your brand to life.

 The real beauty of brand-enhancing business blogs lies in their versatility.
 They can be repurposed multiple times as social media posts, product descriptions, sales brochures, or website copy, making them excellent value for money.